Ayodejiola/RockPaperSciccosors-Python/README.md

-# RockPaperSciccosors-Python
+# Guess-Python
-Used Python to create a game: Rock Paper Scissors
+Used Python to create a game: Guess